UV-Spot Effect

 Add UV-Spot effect

-So basically all we need is to simulate uv-spot effect is to make some parts of the card smooth and glossy and other parts rough.
-Here comes the second texture - the uv-spot mask we mentioned above.
-Let’s load it into the reflection blur slot and set the blur level back to 70:
+You should start getting the idea: basically all we need to simulate the UV–spot effect is to make some parts of the card smooth and glossy and other parts rough.
+Here comes the second texture: the UV–spot mask we mentioned above.

 Further improvements

 Now it looks much better.
 Let’s add some bump to make the coated text more visible.
-We’ll need our initial black uv-spot texture with the main text and some blur:
+We’ll need our initial black UV–spot texture with the main text and some blur:

 That’s all